yutoc05/space-invaders/README.md

-# Greenfoot Space Invaders
+# Space Invaders
 ## Overview
-Welcome to the Greenfoot Space Invaders game!
-This project is a classic arcade-style game implemented in Java using the Greenfoot framework.
+Welcome to the Space Invaders game! ;)

+This project is a classic arcade-style game implemented in Java using the Greenfoot IDE.
 Players control a spaceship and must defend against waves of alien invaders.

 ## User Interface
 ![Screenshot of the the Space Invaders game UI within the Greenfoot IDE.](https://github.com/yutoc05/Space-Invaders/assets/70075066/8aa1d830-24f9-4454-b07e-f9b4128c1b8c)